 IFS Report

-A new report layout will be created for Print Tag Report.
+A new custom operational report will be created to generate the new label.

 The system will use the data in Product Repair Booking Tab when the report is generated.
-Note that the system creates a one record in the Returns Tab for each record in Product Repair Booking Tab.
-The new report will be named as ‘Service Repair Label’
+The new report will be named as ‘Service Repair Label’.
+A new Custom RMB will be created from the Prepare Work Order | Product Repair Booking tab to initiate the report.